Krish1979/quorum/docs/Privacy/Privacy-Enhancement/Overview.md

 In this example we walk through the flow of a private transaction on a 'privacy enhanced contract' between Nodes A & B.

+1. User pushing a private transaction from Node A private for Node B

+    - The transaction payload will include the `PrivacyFlag` with value `1` for PP and `3` for PSV contract

+2. Node A reading the `PrivacyFlag` will run EVM simulation to get all affected contracts and the ACOTH(s) associated to contract account.
+For PSV transactions, it calculates an execution hash (merkle root) from all the affected contracts resulting from the transaction simulation.

+3. Node A pushes the transaction payload, `PrivacyFlag`, ACOTH (& the merkle root for `PSV`) to Node A Tessera.

+4. Node A Tessera would then generate secure hashes for ACOTH and use them to validate that the originating party has access to all relevant transactions.
+In addition for `PSV` it would also verify participants list against the list in the ACOTH transaction (as in `PSV` contract the recipient list is shared across all nodes party to the contract).
+If the list doesn't match it will return failure on `/send` to Node A Quorum.

+5. Node A Tessera pushes to Node B Tessera encrypted payload, ACOTH <-> Securehash mapping (for `PSV` transaction it will further push `privateFor` list and merkle root).

+6. Node B Tessera will compute and compare secure hash from Node A Tessera (for `PSV` it will also verify paricipant list of ACOTH against `privateFor` list).

+7. Node B Tessera will return SUCCESS to Node A Tessera always even if the compute and compare mismatched (to prevent Node A snipping out recipient of a contract) but it will not store the payload/ACOTH<->Securehash mapping based on the outcome.

+8. Node A Tessera returns hash for the encrytped transaction payload to Node A Quorum

+9. Node A mines the transaction across the network.

+10. Node A & Node B being party to the contract will `/receive` decrypted payload, ACOTH (for `PSV` also merkle root) from respective Tessera Nodes.

+11. Both Nodes execute the transaction and compare the ACOTH (and execution has for `PSV`) and update the transaction receipt accordingly to mark transaction execution completion..